ebuchman/blog/content/posts/2020-03-13-happy-1st-birthday-cosmos.md

 non-cryptographic improvements by reassessing data structures and protocol flows.

-The Tendermint team, under the [new GmbH](https://interchain.berlin/), is taking stock of the entire codebase and evaluating opportunities to improve the architecture, optimize protocols, and with the help of the [Informal team](https://informal.systems/), make them more verifiable.
+At the [new GmbH](https://interchain.berlin/), the team is evaluating opportunities in the Tendermint Core codebase to improve the architecture, optimize protocols, and with the help of the [Informal team](https://informal.systems/), make them more verifiable.
 While this work has already been mostly completed for the fast sync protocol, attention will likely turn to the consensus and mempool protocols next.